chandrasekaraditya/PhISH-Net/README.md

 In case you wish to only run inference, add the images to `./data/raw`.

 **NOTE**: This model requires depth as an input.
 In this work, we use a depth boosting method to improve depth estimates from base models such as MiDaS and LeReS.
-To estimate depth using `BoostingMonocularDepth`, please follow the instructions [here](https://github.com/compphoto/BoostingMonocularDepth?tab=readme-ov-file#setup).
+To estimate depth using `BoostingMonocularDepth`, please follow the instructions below.
+For further information, refer to the [original repository](https://github.com/compphoto/BoostingMonocularDepth?tab=readme-ov-file#setup).

 ```
 git clone https://github.com/compphoto/BoostingMonocularDepth.git